 Sitting at the top of Arkansas's second tallest mountain, Rich Mountain, is Queen Wilhelmina State Park.
-The park can be reached using the Talimena National Scenic Byway, a 54-mile byway that is just as scenic as its name suggests.
-Although the park doesn't offer much recreation wise, it is the perfect place to escape into nature and really appreciate the beauty that surrounds it.
+The park can be reached using the Talimena National Scenic Byway, a 54-mile road that is just as scenic as its name suggests.
+Although the park doesn't offer much as far as water recreation, it is the perfect place to escape into nature and really appreciate the beauty that surrounds it.

 Despite the fact that there is lodging available in the park's 40-room inn, many visitors like to spend their time at Queen Wilhelmina State Park outdoors at one of the 40 campsites with RV hookups.
-Not only does it give you a more primitive camping experience, but it also puts you right in the middle of nature and gives you more than a few spectacular views of the wildlife around you.
+Not only does it give you a more primitive camping experience, but it also puts you right in the middle of nature and provides more than a few spectacular views of the wildlife around you.
 Isolated from your normal everyday life, it's the perfect setting to snap a few breathtaking pics and make some family memories.

-Some areas, like Lover's Leap, can only be reached using the trails, but that's just part of the fun of exploring the park.
+Some areas, like Lover's Leap, can only be reached using the trails, but that's just part of the fun of exploring this Arkansas park.
 Still, the roads are in great condition for a state park, with level terrain and no tight turns.
 Even the campground is just a straight road, so you don't have to worry about struggling with a big rig.

 Queen Wilhelmina has plenty of hiking opportunities for RV guests, with three distinct trails meandering through the park.
 Despite being in the mountains, the trails have fairly easy terrain and provide the perfect setting for birding, nature photography, and catching some sweet views.
 If you only have time for one trail, it should definitely be Lover's Leap Trail, which features the scenic Lover's Leap overlook.
 And if that isn't enough, hop on over to the Ouachita National Forest, where more hiking is available.